 Students receive the same amount of credit for honors and non-honors courses, so honors contracts should not be about simply piling-on more work.
 Some contracts involve an additional assignment, whereas other contracts substitute an honors assignment in place of an assignment in the syllabus.
+The rule-of-thumb is that honors contracts should represent 5-10% of the total points for the course.
 Our goal is to give honors students a more engaging educational experience and honors contracts are crucial for achieving this goal.
 So when at all possible, make the contract interesting, not drudgery.

 How Does The Contract Relate To The Grading Criteria For The Course?